GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---
-> **Note:** Both scripts are designed to be modular and user-friendly, allowing you to reproduce analyses over custom ROIs or polygons/points with minimal setup.
+> **Note:** Both scripts are designed to be modular and user-friendly, allowing you to reproduce analyses over custom regions of interest (ROIs) or polygons/points with minimal setup requirements.
 ---

 ### 2. ROI Script
 **Purpose:** Generates a forest agreement layer over user-defined geometry in GEE.

 **Key Features:**
-- Supports geometry drawn in the Code Editor, built-in boundaries, imported from Drive/Assets, programmatically created, or derived from image/collection bounds.
+- Supports geometry drawn in the GEE Code Editor, built-in boundaries, imported from Drive/Assets, programmatically created, or derived from image/collection bounds.
 - Covers data preparation, reclassification, agreement calculation, sieve-filtering, tiled-based exports, and forest extent summaries.
 - Includes a user section for setting parameters and an automated section that handles all processing steps.